PankajRodage/Capstone/README.md

 Ensure that the dataset file (e.g., olist_data.csv) is located in the project directory or specify the correct path in the scripts.

 # Dependencies
-1.Pandas (>= 1.2.0)
+● Pandas (>= 1.2.0)
-2.Numpy (>= )
+● Numpy (>= )
-3.Matplotlib (>= 3.3.0)
+● Matplotlib (>= 3.3.0)
-4.Seaborn (>= 0.11.0)
+● Seaborn (>= 0.11.0)

 # Contributing
 #### Guidelines
-Fork the Repository and create a new branch for your contributions:
+1. Fork the Repository and create a new branch for your contributions:

 #### Issues and Feedback
-Report issues or suggest improvements by opening an issue on the GitHub Issues page.
+2. Report issues or suggest improvements by opening an issue on the GitHub Issues page.

 # License
-This project is licensed under the MIT License.
+3. This project is licensed under the MIT License.
 See the LICENSE file for details.

 # Credits and Acknowledgments
-Contributors: Pankaj Shrishail Rodage
+1. Contributors: Pankaj Shrishail Rodage
-Third-Party Libraries: Pandas, Matplotlib, Seaborn, Scikit-learn
+2. Third-Party Libraries: Pandas, Matplotlib, Seaborn, Scikit-learn
-Resources: Based on data science strategies and best practices.
+3. Resources: Based on data science strategies and best practices.

-Contact Information
+# Contact Information
 For questions, support, or feedback,  Email:- rodagepankaj441@gmail.com.

 # Badges

 # Future Work
-    Expand the proof of concept to cover additional use cases.
+    1. Expand the proof of concept to cover additional use cases.
-    Develop interactive dashboards for enhanced data visualization.
+    2. Develop interactive dashboards for enhanced data visualization.
-    Explore advanced analytics techniques such as predictive modeling.
+    3. Explore advanced analytics techniques such as predictive modeling.
 # References
     1.Pandas Documentation
     2.Numpy Documentation